Our Goal: All Canadians Can Afford a Good Home by 2030

 Building on that basic two-path plan, we can start sketching out some details.

-Path one - adjusting the dials of the regular housing market
+Path one - scale up the non-profit market

 We’re currently encouraging governments to:

-Path two - scaling up the sheltered market
+Path two - fix the regular housing market

 We’re currently encouraging governments to: